callumvh/cv/main.typ

       measure how well they followed their script, etc. I worked on screens in VeriNet which would show information about that data.

-    - *USA branch*: I worked on API integrations for our USA branch which has since closed down.
+    - *USA branch*: I worked on API integrations for our USA branch.
 I utilized the Merchant-E API and IntelliPay API for payment imports.
   ],
 )